Tattoo designs

 Turtles

 As mentioned above, the turtle is one of the most important animals of Polynesian culture, if not the most important.
 The tortoise symbolizes strength and protection.
 The turtle is also considered a divinity capable of moving freely between the earth and the ocean, considered as the beyond, and would therefore facilitate the passage of souls to their place of rest.
+Turtles are also associated with guidance and navigation, reflecting their ability to travel long distances across the sea.

 The Meaning of Polynesian Tattoos - Turtles